nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 As soon as you click on **Create**, Nautobot will clone and sync the repository and provide status of the job.

 !!! note
-    If you are using a self-signed git repository, the Server Administrator will need to ensure the [GIT_SSL_NO_VERIFY](../configuration/optional-settings.md#git_ssl_no_verify) Environment Variable is set.
+    If you are using a self-signed Git repository, the Server Administrator will need to ensure the [`GIT_SSL_NO_VERIFY`](../configuration/optional-settings.md#git_ssl_no_verify) environment variable is set to permit this.

 ![View of Synchronization Status](./images/git-as-data-source/04-git-data-source.png)
 ![Status of Export-Templates](./images/git-as-data-source/06-git-data-source.png)